aborowska/aborowska.github.io/_pages/contact.md

 ### How to contact me

-University of Glasgow
-School of Mathematics and Statistics
-University Place
-Glasgow G12 8QQ
+Currently I live in Warsaw, Poland.

-email: my_name 'dot' my_surname 'at' glasgow 'dot' ac 'dot' uk
+email: a 'dot' borowska2 'at' vu 'dot' nl